 Japan’s First Center for Space Resource Development

-CSRI is jointly operated by the Graduate School of Engineering, Graduate School of Science, Graduate School of Frontier Sciences (GSFS), Research Center for Advanced Science and Technology (RCAST), Institute for Future Initiatives (IFI), and The University Museum, The University of Tokyo (UMUT).
-Bringing together expertise across natural sciences, engineering, and policy studies, CSRI pursues integrated research and technology development spanning from resource prospecting to in-situ utilization, while contributing to a sustainable balance between extraterrestrial activities and Earth’s future society.
+CSRI is jointly operated by the Graduate School of Engineering, the Graduate School of Science, the Graduate School of Frontier Sciences, the Research Center for Advanced Science and Technology, the Institute for Future Initiatives, and the University Museum, The University of Tokyo.
+Bringing together expertise across the natural sciences, engineering, and policy studies, CSRI pursues integrated research and technology development spanning resource prospecting to in-situ utilization, contributing to a sustainable balance between extraterrestrial activities and Earth’s future society.

-We accelerate demonstration experiments, implementation into technology packages, and commercialization, thereby strengthening systems of co-creation between academia and industry.
-We also foster the next generation of leaders in a systematic manner: regardless of whether their background is in the sciences or humanities, young researchers actively participate in international demonstration studies, social implementation, and the formation of international agreements, gaining hands-on experience in real-world arenas.
+We accelerate demonstration experiments, technology-package implementation, and commercialization, strengthening systems of co-creation between academia and industry.
+We also develop the next generation of leaders systematically: regardless of background — sciences or humanities — young researchers participate directly in international demonstrations, social implementation, and the formation of international agreements, gaining hands-on experience in real-world arenas.

 Research